John J. Pershing: Early life

-Pershing was born on a farm near Laclede, Missouri on September 13, 1860, the son of farmer and store owner John Fletcher Pershing and homemaker Ann Elizabeth Thompson.
-Pershing's great-great-grandfather, Frederick Pershing, whose name originally was Pfersching, emigrated from Alsace, leaving Amsterdam on the ship Jacob, and arriving in Philadelphia on October 2, 1749.
+Pershing was born on a farm near Laclede, Missouri, on September 13, 1860, the son of farmer and store owner John Fletcher Pershing and homemaker Ann Elizabeth Thompson.
+Pershing's great-grandfather, Frederick Pfoerschin, emigrated from Alsace and arrived in Philadelphia in 1749.
 He had five siblings who lived to adulthood: brothers James F. (1862–1933) and Ward (1874–1909), and sisters Mary Elizabeth (1864–1928), Anna May (1867–1955) and Grace (1867–1903); three other children died in infancy.
 When the Civil War began, his father supported the Union and was a sutler for the 18th Missouri Volunteer Infantry; he died on March 16, 1906.
 Pershing's mother died during his initial assignment in the American West.

 Pershing attended a school in Laclede that was reserved for precocious students who were also the children of prominent citizens, and he later attended Laclede's one-room schoolhouse.
 After completing high school in 1878, he became a teacher of local African American children.
 While pursuing his teaching career, Pershing also studied at the State Normal School (now Truman State University) in Kirksville, Missouri, from which he graduated in 1880 with a Bachelor of Science degree in scientific didactics.
 Two years later, he competed for appointment to the United States Military Academy.
 He performed well on the examination, and received the appointment from Congressman Joseph Henry Burrows.
 He later admitted that he had applied not because he was interested in a military career, but because the education was free and better than what he could obtain in rural Missouri.

 West Point years

-Pershing was sworn in as a West Point cadet in the fall of 1882.
+Pershing was sworn in as a West Point cadet in July 1882.
 He was selected early for leadership positions and became successively First Corporal, First Sergeant, First Lieutenant, and First Captain, the highest possible cadet rank.
 Pershing also commanded, ex officio, the honor guard that saluted the funeral train of President Ulysses S. Grant as it passed West Point in August 1885.

 Pershing graduated in the summer of 1886 ranked 30th in his class of 77, and was commissioned a second lieutenant; he was commended by the West Point Superintendent, General Wesley Merritt, who said Pershing gave early promise of becoming an outstanding officer.
 Pershing briefly considered petitioning the Army to let him study law and delay the start of his mandatory military service.
 He also considered joining several classmates in a partnership that would pursue development of an irrigation project in Oregon.
 He ultimately decided against both courses of action in favor of active Army duty.